 First, we briefly present the median cloud conditions in the circumpolar Arctic in winter to facilitate interpretation of cloud anomalies related to different circulation types.
-The median cloud cover is high in the winter Arctic, mostly 7-

-- 245 8/8 both in ERA5 and cloud cover observations (Fig. 2a); note that cloud cover observations in the polar night may be biased low due to light conditions (Hahn et al., 1995).
-Because the wintertime cloud fraction distribution in the Arctic is bi-modal, peaking at clear sky and overcast conditions, we also separately show occurrences of the clear sky (cloud fraction $\leq 1/8$ ) and overcast conditions (cloud fraction $\geq 7/8$ ) (Fig. 2c-d).
-Overcast conditions occur more than 50% of the time in most of the circumpolar Arctic.
-Clear sky conditions are rare; the Canadian Arctic Archipelago - and the northern coast of Greenland being exceptions.
-The median TCW, as analysed from ERA5, displays more 250 spatial variations with median values higher than 0.05 kg m-2 only in some parts of the ice-free ocean areas, mainly along the ice edge and over land in Scandinavia and the western part of Russia (Fig. 2b).
-In these regions, a substantial part (mostly 30-70%) of the TCW is liquid water (Supplemental Fig. S2), which is more efficiently suppressing surface radiative cooling than cloud ice.
-Over Siberia, the central Arctic Ocean, North America and Greenland, the median TCW is low, less than 0.01 kg m-2.
-In these areas, the clouds mostly consist of ice; the variations are also
+The median cloud cover is high in the winter Arctic, mostly 7-8/8 in both ERA5 and cloud cover observations (Fig. 2a); note that cloud cover observations in the polar night may be biased low due to light conditions (Hahn et al., 1995).
+Because the wintertime cloud fraction distribution in the Arctic is bi-modal, peaking at clear-sky and overcast conditions, we also separately show occurrences of the clear-sky (cloud fraction $\leq 1/8$) and overcast conditions (cloud fraction $\geq 7/8$) (Fig. 2c and d).
+Overcast conditions occur more than 50 % of the time in most of the circumpolar Arctic.
+Clear-sky conditions are rare, the Canadian Arctic Archipelago and the northern coast of Greenland being exceptions.
+The median TCW, as analysed from ERA5, displays more spatial variations with median values higher than 0.05 kg m^{-2} only in some parts of the ice-free ocean areas, mainly along the ice edge and over land in Scandinavia and the western part of Russia (Fig. 2b).
+In these regions, a substantial part (mostly 30%-70%) of the TCW is liquid water (Fig. S2), which is more efficiently suppressing surface radiative cooling than cloud ice.
+Over Siberia, the central Arctic Ocean, North America and Greenland, the median TCW is low, less than 0.01 kg m^{-2} .
+In these areas, the clouds mostly consist of ice; the variations are also mostly due to cloud ice (Fig. S2), hence limiting radiative impacts.